saymrwulf/fpga-verilog-lab/notes.md

-2022-10-20T19:14:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab) 2022-10-21T04:05:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2022-10-21T08:42:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)
+2022-10-20T19:14:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab) 2022-10-21T04:05:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2022-10-21T08:42:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2022-12-11T19:30:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)